-Poor (5): A performance which reveals much room for improvement.
+Poor (5): A performance that reveals much room for improvement.
 The students reveal almost a complete lack of preparedness and understanding.

 As you can see there are many, many elements that go into this evaluation and it is no small feat to continually earn Superior Ratings.
 It is a huge honor that we do not take lightly here at Milton.
 All of the Milton High School Music Ensembles participated in Large Group Performance Evaluation over the past couple of weeks and every single ensemble received Superior Ratings in performance and most of the groups received Superior Ratings in Sight Reading as well.